lino-framework/book/docs/dev/tables/index.rst

 application has no chance to support :ref:`responsive design
 <lino.dev.design>`.

-A table is the pythonic definition of a tabular view.
 As a rule of thumb you can say that you need one table for every *grid view* used in your application.
-Each table is a subclass of :class:`dd.Table
+Each table is a subclass of :class:`dd.Table <lino.core.dbtables.Table>`.
-<lino.core.dbtables.Table>`.

 To define tables, you simply need to declare their classes.
 Lino discovers and analyzes them when it initializes.
 Tables never get